marcelorl/auto-complete/README.md

  - Provides auto-complete suggestions as the user types.
  - Handles errors gracefully using an error boundary component.
  - Optimized for performance using React hooks (useMemo, useCallback, useTransition).
+ - Build application on [github pages](https://marcelorl.github.io/auto-complete/) for every push on main

 ## Installation